What are the effects of divorce on children?

 The amicable service

 If like me, you are worried about the psychological impact of divorce on children, amicable offers a ground-breaking way to separate without destroying your family.
-My own traumatic experiences inspired me to design amicable and start to change the way the people divorce, and I hope it changes your divorce too.
+My own traumatic experiences inspired me to design amicable and start to change the way people divorce, and I hope it changes your divorce too.

 FAQs